doordash-oss/MetricsProcessor/README.md

 # MetricsProcessor
-An annotation processor to make Prometheus metrics easier to use in Java.
+An annotation processor to make Prometheus metrics easier to use in Kotlin.

 # How to use
 Under the plugins section add kapt: